ClydebankClydebank |

 Sneddon 1 Shanks 2 Brown 3 Stan King 4 Ferguson 5 Logan 6 Murdoch 7 Hanlon 8 Newman 9 McDonald 10 Bingham 11 |

-After nearly a month without a match due to a combination of bad weather and lack of available opposition, Clydebank returned to action with a friendly against Second Division Stranraer.
-The rust was evident at times, but the match provided plenty of incident—and a dramatic late rally that came agonisingly close to rescuing a result.
+After nearly a month without a fixture due to poor weather and a shortage of available opponents, Clydebank returned to action with a friendly against Second Division side Stranraer at Kilbowie.

 Match report written by Stuart McBay